10 April 2020

 At present, this may appear to be a prospect so dismal that it is almost a fantasy of Orwellian dimensions.
 But it can come about through our own complacency, our own carelessness, the way we continue to think that water … well … that water is going to continue flowing freely, in saecula saeculorum (εἰς τοὺς αἰῶνας τῶν αἰώνων, eis toùs aionas ton aiṓnōn, Philippians 4: 20).

 Why, when we ought to be in wonder and in awe?

 Up to 60% of the human body is water, the brain is composed of 70% water, and the lungs are nearly 90% water.
 About 83% of our blood is water, which helps digest our food, transport waste, and control our body temperature.
-Each day, each human must replace 2.4 litres of water, some through drinking and the rest taken by the body from the foods we eat.
+Each day, each person must replace 2.4 litres of water, some of it through drinking and the rest taken by the body from the foods we eat.

 When water finally flows from Christ’s side on the cross, we know that he has given us all.

 God gives us all in the water of life.

 Yes, we ought to be in wonder and in awe.